-- Online tests and assessments are designed by firms to examine skills, attributes, technical abilities, and value behaviours suitable to the role you are applying to, as well as your cultural fit with the firm. - They are normally completed early in the recruitment cycle to cut-down the number of unsuitable candidates from large talent pools. - You can be sent a link to complete your assessments very quickly after making an application, so keep a close eye on your inbox and the deadline you have to meet (sometimes only 5 days to complete). - Assessments and tests take on several different formats, commonly through tasks, questionnaires, technical tests and gamification. - Common types of tests and assessments for banking and finance include: verbal reasoning tests, numerical reasoning tests, logical reasoning tests, situational judgement tests and gamified assessments. - For technical roles you will be expected to undertake tests specific to the skills needed in the role, such as coding and programming problem-solving tests (hackerrank).
-It is usually useful to revisit some of your basic degree content. - Some firms will give you access to their own preparation platforms in the lead-up to you taking the real tests, others will not, as they want you to take the tests using your instincts and inherent knowledge. - You can practice a variety of assessments online via the Careers Service - It is rare that you will be able to practice an exact test beforehand and tests tend to change from candidate to candidate to stop any cheating - though the online practice tests that are available will get you used to the pressure and feel of taking an online assessment. - Tests that focus on your judgement, core values and behaviours are not easy to practice as they encourage you to answer based on your instinct - however, understanding the core values of the firm and their standards regarding behaviours and operating values are worth revising and usually openly available on their websites.
+Online tests and assessments are designed by firms to examine skills, attributes, technical abilities, and value behaviours suitable to the role you are applying to, as well as your cultural fit with the firm.

+- They are normally completed early in the recruitment cycle to cut-down the number of unsuitable candidates from large talent pools. - You can be sent a link to complete your assessments very quickly after making an application, so keep a close eye on your inbox and the deadline you have to meet (sometimes only 5 days to complete). - Assessments and tests take on several different formats, commonly through tasks, questionnaires, technical tests and gamification. - Common types of tests and assessments for consultancy include: gamified assessments, verbal reasoning tests, numerical reasoning tests, situational judgement tests. - For technical roles you will be expected to undertake tests specific to the skills needed in the role, such as coding and programming problem-solving tests.
+It is usually useful to revisit some of your basic degree content. - Some firms will give you access to their own preparation platforms in the lead-up to you taking the real tests, others will not, as they want you to take the tests using your instincts and inherent knowledge. - You can practice a variety of assessments online and get insight into the specific games firms use via Graduate First, which you can access through the Careers Service. - It is rare that you will be able to practice an exact test beforehand and tests tend to change from candidate to candidate to stop any cheating - though the online practice tests that are available will get you used to the pressure and feel of taking an online assessment. - Tests that focus on your judgement, core values and behaviours are not easy to practice as they encourage you to answer based on your instinct however, understanding the core values of the firm and their standards regarding behaviours and operating values are worth revising and usually openly available on their websites.